civictechdc/clean-slate/README.md

 helperText = definitions or explanations of legalese (this can be an empty) `"helperText":[]`

-note: If you need to use parentheses, this character must be 'escaped' with a backslash.
+note: If you need to use quotation marks, this character must be 'escaped' with a backslash.
 For example, "Pending" becomes `\"Pending\"`

 ---
 Developement guide: